mamertmg/playgrounds/README.md

     $ npm run dev

- to start the server with [Nodemon](https://www.npmjs.com/package/nodemon) for development.
+ to start the server with [Nodemon](https://www.npmjs.com/package/nodemon).
 The web app can then be seen at [http://localhost:3000/](http://localhost:3000/).